danySam/clean_js/README.md

 ## Naming
 - Constants
-- Meaninful
+- Meaningful
 - Explicit
 - Chose a style, camelCase, snake_case, but stick to it

 > examples of refactoring code

-> variable names, funciton names, argument names, etc
+> variable names, function names, argument names, etc

 ### Uniformity in naming
 > Similar to ## Standardization